 Things like GPS and Bluetooth are fairly well known for malfunctioning and those repairs can quickly add up.
 You should avoid overspending on your auto warranty.
 However, you also don’t want to skimp out when it comes to certain add-ons.

 Take a look at your specific vehicle and first find the plans you qualify for.
 Then compare the cost to the allowable repairs.
 Oftentimes, you may be surprised to see just how easy the right choice is.

 2. Make sure you understand your policy.

-Your policy may be several pages long and read like incomprehensible legal jargon, but you still need to look at it closely from cover to cover.
+Your policy may be several pages long and read like incomprehensible legal jargon.
+However, you should still look at it closely from cover to cover.
 Inside, you’ll find all the details of what’s covered with your auto warranty and what isn’t.

 If you’re having trouble understanding some of the finer points, don’t be afraid to call their customer service line and ask for clarification.
-They’re trying to win your business, so it’s totally fine to get specific and spend a good amount of time on the phone if you need to.
+They’re trying to win your business, so you can be specific and spend a lot of time on the phone if you need to.

 3. Find out what your responsibilities are.